Disposable Email Checker

 The Dregs platform scores Authenticity across multiple profile fields, including the disposable email domain check as well as whether the email corresponds to the stated name, whether the identity name itself looks structurally plausible, and much more.

-Get a free Dregs account with 10,000+ checks per month, an API key, and powerful abuse protections like bot detection, multi-account fingerprinting, and identity scoring.
+Create a free Dregs account to unlock higher limits, an API key, and the full authenticity verdict, plus broader abuse protections like bot detection, multi-account fingerprinting, and identity scoring.
+Every plan starts with a 14-day free trial, no credit card required.

 Disposable Email Checking API